ConrabOpto/mst-query/README.md

 });
 ```

-Since data is garbage collected in `mst-query`, `MstQueryRef` doesn't throw if it cannot find a suitable model in the internal cache.
+Since data is garbage collected in mst-query, `MstQueryRef` doesn't throw if it cannot find a suitable model in the internal cache.
 Instead, it simply returns the id as a string, allowing us to fetch data for this model again.

 ## Queries

 ### `createQuery`

-A query is just a <i>mobx-state-tree</i> model, but with special properties, called a <i>QueryModel</i>.
+A query is just a mobx-state-tree model, but with special properties, called a `QueryModel`.
 Here's an example of a query that fetches a list of messages.

 ```tsx
 import { types } from 'mobx-state-tree';